 Certainly.
 You may apply as many times as you like.

 We run 6, 3 and 1 week full-time and evening programs every quarter.
 Our upcoming Summer and Fall courses begin on June 5th and September 5th.
 Follow us on Twitter (@hackeducate) for updates on dates, deadlines and new course offering and locations, etc.

-If you are able to get into the program, and you’re willing to spend 6 weeks with us, you’ll leave here able and ready to enter an organization and secure the network from Day One.
+If you are able to get into the program, and you’re willing to spend 6 weeks with us, you’ll leave here able and ready to enter an organization and secure a network from Day One.
 You’ll grow your professional network and make new friends.
 You’ll learn how to break things.
 You’ll capture a bunch of flags.
 You’ll leave here ready for a career in cybersecurity.
-If you cannot commit to a full-time 6 week program, are gainfully employed already, or just want to take your tinkering a step further, be sure to take advantage of our additional course offerings.
-Click 'APPLY NOW' to request more information.

-While you’re with us, you’ll gain exposure to a variety of companies that are interested in hiring you.
+While you’re with us, you’ll gain exposure to a variety of interesting companies that are in need of talent.
 You’ll hear from industry professionals and SMEs who will tell you what to expect in your first security job.
 You’ll also be part of a growing community of talented alumni and advisors with diverse IT and business backgrounds.